tourhunter-com/help-tourhunter-com/_articles-en/how_to_send_net_rates.md

 ### **Step 3**

 Click on the “Manage Rates” button in the displayed menu.
+And the “Manage > Net Rates” section will be opened.

 ![How_to_send_net_rates1](/assets/images/how_to_send_net_rates1.png)

-You will be redirected to the “Manage > Net Rates” section.

-You can decline request by clicking on the “Decline button”.
+Request can be declined by clicking on the “Decline button”.

 ### **Step 4**

-You can also manage requests from Agents in the “My Agents > Agent Request” section.
+Managing of the requests from Agents can be performed at the “My Agents > Agent Request” section.

 ![How_to_send_net_rates2](/assets/images/how_to_send_net_rates2.png)